 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-During the year to 31 July 2022, the College paid 92% per cent of its invoices within 30 days.
+During the year to 31 July 2023, the College paid 92% per cent of its invoices within 30 days.
 The College incurred no interest charges in respect of late payment for this period.

-9. EQUALITY AND DIVERSITY
+9. EQUALITY DIVERSITY & INCLUSION

 The College is committed to providing a positive and supportive learning and working environment for all students and staff, consistent with an ethos of respect and tolerance.
-The College aims to promote best practice in the advancement of equality and diversity and to fulfil its mission in such a way that promotes equality of opportunity, embraces diversity, eliminates unlawful discrimination and addresses disadvantage.
+The College aims to promote best practice in the advancement of equality, diversity and inclusion and to fulfil its mission in such a way that promotes equality of opportunity, embraces diversity, eliminates unlawful discrimination and addresses disadvantage.

-The College is committed to eliminating discrimination and advancing equality and diversity.
+The College is committed to eliminating discrimination and advancing equality, diversity and inclusion.
 The College seeks to ensure that students, staff, prospective students, visitors, governors, contractors and suppliers are treated with respect, dignity and equity regardless of their individual protected characteristics - age, disability, gender, gender reassignment, pregnancy or maternity, marriage or civil partnership status, race, religion or belief, or sexual orientation (as defined in the Equality Act 2010).

-The College's Equality and Diversity policy is published on the College's web site and on the shared drive.
+The College's Equality, Diversity and Inclusion Policy is published on the College's web site.